Kene (Naga wrestling): Match

 Traditionally, the match takes place within a circular ring, filled with mounded dirt.
 Modern matches are held in a wrestling ring.
 Contestants wears a towel or a belt around their waist which is used for takedowns.

 At the start of the match both the contestants holds each other in a grappling position, in which each wrestler is grabbing the other's by their belt.
 The fight begins with the referee's whistle who works within the ring to judge and control the conduct of the wrestlers, rule on their ability to wrestler safely, count knocked-down wrestlers, and rule on fouls.

 A single match is contested in a best of three fights format, in which the wrestler to win two fights first wins the match.
 There are no weight classifications.

 Competition

 Naga Wrestling Championship

 The Naga Wrestling Championship organized by the Nagaland Wrestling Association is held biennially but only the Angamis, Chakhesangs and Zeliangs are affiliated to the NWA because the Nagas of Manipur were restricted to participate in the tournament by the Government of Manipur.
-Venüzo Dawhuo emerged as the champion of the 28th Naga Wrestling Championship 2022.
+Kezhaseluo-o Pienyü emerged as the champion of the 30th Naga Wrestling Championship 2022.